srthkaggrwl/Zero_Knowledge_Proof_Dapp/README.md

-Here’s an updated version of the README file, including the instructions to use **Ganache** for testing the Zero Knowledge Proof DApp locally:

----

 # Zero Knowledge Proof DApp

 This project demonstrates a **Zero Knowledge Proof (ZKP)** decentralized application (DApp) built on the Ethereum blockchain.
 The application allows users to securely store and verify secrets without revealing them, ensuring privacy and security.
 Using cryptographic hashing and ZKP principles, users can prove their knowledge of a secret without disclosing the actual secret.
 This project integrates **MetaMask** for authentication and uses **web3.js** to interact with the Ethereum blockchain from the browser.